Dance & Theater

 This class will help dancers develop body awareness, proper stretching technique, and muscle strength in areas of need.
 Class exercises will be based on dancer friendly athletic conditioning such as; Zumba, Yoga, Pilates, calisthenics, bar fitness, and ballet/jazz technique.
 Education about the anatomy of the body and good nutrition may also be introduced.
 All dancers, especially those in a company, are encouraged to participate.

 This Company level class focuses strictly on dance technique.
 Proper turns, body placement, pointed feet, higher kicks, better leaps, improved coordination, and faster footwork are all core components of this class.
 It will help dancers develop body awareness, proper stretching technique, and muscle strength in areas of need.
 Class exercises may be based on dancer friendly athletic conditioning such as; Zumba, Yoga, Pilates, calisthenics, bar fitness, and ballet/jazz technique, as extension and strength are essential to the success of a dancer.
 It is the perfect supplement for any ballet, jazz, or contemporary dancer.

 Choreography 101: A practical experience focusing on the choreographer’s creative process.
-Emphasis will be placed on identifying, selecting and utilizing a variety of source material through use of critical evaluation skills for dance, use of choreographic devices, use of improvisation for generating movement, creating meaning through the use of time, space, energy/force, and weight, and creation of a student choreographed performance with the gentle guidance of a teacher/professional.
+Emphasis will be placed on critical evaluation skills for dance, use of choreographic devices, use of improvisation for generating movement, and creating meaning through the use of time, space, energy/force, and weight.
+Students will collaborate to create and perform a choreographic work of art with the gentle guidance of a teacher/professional.
 Course objectives are to understand how to use music, rhythm, time, space, shape, costume, lighting, and other theatrical elements to clearly and effectively create a unified dance with a personal and identifiable artistic statement.